Iran missile attacks target U.S. forces in Iraq; Trump says 'All is well!'

-BAGHDAD/WASHINGTON (Reuters) - Iran launched missile attacks on U.S.-led forces in Iraq in the early hours of Wednesday in retaliation for the U.S. drone strike on an Iranian commander whose killing has raised fears of a wider war in the Middle East.
+BAGHDAD/WASHINGTON (Reuters) - Iran launched missile attacks on U.S.-led forces in Iraq early on Wednesday in retaliation for the U.S. drone strike on an Iranian commander whose killing last week raised fears of a wider war in the Middle East.

 Iran fired more than a dozen ballistic missiles from its territory against at least two Iraqi facilities hosting U.S.-led coalition personnel at about 1:30 a.m.
 (2230 GMT on Tuesday), the U.S. military said.